nmhjklnm/xstring/README.md

 ## Features Overview 📚

-Lazynote provides the following modes to easily customize all comments across the entire repository using AI and source code:
+xstring provides the following modes to easily customize all comments across the entire repository using AI and source code:

 - **TRANSLATE**: Translate existing comments. 🌍
 - **POLISH**: Polish and optimize comments. 💅